-Vapor pressure, boiling point, normal boiling point
+Vapor pressure, intermolecular forces, boiling point, normal boiling point

 Terms: